-A request to take an examination must be submitted to the Graduate School via a request form at least two weeks in advance of the intended examination date.
+A request to take an examination must be arranged with the Director of the Graduate School at least two weeks in advance of the intended examination date.
 Special arrangements for off-campus testing, with appropriate supervision, can be made upon approval of the program director.

-In order to participate in Commencement, the examination must be taken and passed by April 1.
+In order to participate in Commencement, the examination must be taken by April 1.
 Any student who twice fails a comprehensive exam will not be allowed to continue in the program.